 To achieve these outcomes, we have constructed a varied programme of study, which begins in the Fresh years with the study of periods and/or places often through the prism of key debates or themes.
-The programme also introduces students to some of the core methodologies historians' practice, and as you move through the Junior Fresh year you will engage with primary sources, with historiographical approaches, and with the types of questions historians pose.
+The programme also introduces students to some of the core methodologies historians use and the debates they engage in.
+As you move through the Junior Fresh year you will engage with primary sources, with historiographical approaches, and with the types of questions historians pose.